mctools/simplebuild-dgcode/doc/source/geo.rst

 recommended to also spend some time reading about `geometry defintions in the Geant4 documentation
 <https://geant4-userdoc.web.cern.ch/UsersGuides/AllGuides/html/ForApplicationDevelopers/Detector/Geometry/geometry.html>`__
-(note that for historical reasons geometry definition is often refered to as "Detector definition" in Geant4).
+(note that for historical reasons geometry definition is often referred to as "Detector definition" in Geant4).
 At the very least, it is important to have a clear understanding of the difference between the Geant4 concepts of a *solid* (a geometrical shape like a box or cylinder), a *logical volume* (a solid which